putneydm/david_site_jekyll/test/_posts/2016/January/2016-01-28-apple-watch-review-revisited.markdown

 I work many mornings from a coffee shop near my apartment before heading into the office.

-When people come in for coffee, being Americans, they politely form a rigidly hierarchal queue.
+When people come in for coffee, being Americans, they politely form a rigidly hierarchical queue.
 And being Americans in 2016, they almost immediately [pull out][7] their phone and start fiddling with it.

 We're less than a decade into the [smartphone era][15], and the device has become so ingrained in our lives that spending a few minutes with our own thoughts is less compelling than what's on our magic internet-connected pocket computer.